Glossary

 Tunnel

 A tunnel is a secure method for connecting network resources without needing a publicly routable IP address.
 It uses outbound-only connections to an edge network, enhancing security and minimizing exposure to external threats.
 Tunnels transmit encrypted data securely, prevent DDoS attacks, conceal IP addresses, and integrate legacy protocols.
 They provide access to services that would otherwise be inaccessible, expanding operational capabilities across various sectors.
-A lightweight client typically initiates the tunnel, allowing secure connections for services such as HTTP web servers, databases, and custom applications without direct internet exposure.
+A lightweight client typically initiates the tunnel, allowing secure connections for services such as HTTP web servers, databases, and custom applications without direct Internet exposure.

 Serverless Computing